This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Nicotinic Acetylcholine Receptor α7 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Nicotinic Acetylcholine Receptor α7 (CHRNA7) (extracellular) Antibody, preincubated with the negative control antigen.

 Acetylcholine, released by cholinergic neurons, activates two groups of acetylcholine receptors (AChRs); muscarinic AChRs (mAChRs) which belong to the superfamily of G-protein coupled receptors (GPCRs) and nicotinic AChRs (nAChRs) which belong to the ligand-gated ion channel superfamily. nAChRs also respond to nicotine, hence their name1.
 These channel receptors are usually non-selective cation channels activated upon ligand binding which ultimately leads to the depolarization of postsynaptic cell membranes.

 To date, 17 different but related subunits of nAChRs have been identified and cloned.
 They consist of a subunits (α1-10), which is responsible for the binding of ligands.
 In fact, this subunit includes a Cys-loop in the first extracellular domain that is required for agonist binding2.
 The other subunits responsible for making up the active receptor are the β (β1-4), γ, δ and ε subunits3.
 Structurally, all subunits have the following: a conserved large extracellular N-terminal domain, 3 conserved transmembrane domains, a variable cytoplasmic loop and a fourth transmembrane domain with a short extracellular C-terminal domain.
 An active nAChR is generally a heteropentamer (homopentamers also exist) of these various subunits organized around a central pore1.
 However, the α7 subunit mainly forms homomeric functional structures, although functional channels have been observed with its association with α5, β2 or β3 subunits1.